RDBALL/just-the-docs/docs/code-201-notes/class-08.md

 ## Learn CSS - Flexbox

 ### Flexbox is designed for one-dimensional content.
-Explain what this means.
+Explain what this means

 Flexbox is used to identify the best possible layout for elements that have different sizes.
 This is especially helpful when modifying multiple items of various sizes.

-### Explain the difference between the main axis and cross axis.
+### Explain the difference between the main axis and cross axis

 The main axis of your flexbox is defined by your `flex-direction`.
 The main axis can either be set to row or column.
 Your cross axis will be the opposite direction of your main axis.